+2.4.3.6 Predicting B_z within Sheath Regions of ICMEs: Echer et al. (2008) estimated that the sheath regions of ICMEs are responsible for ~ 25% of all intense (Dst < -100nT) geomagnetic storms.
+Thus, an accurate estimate of these intervals alone is an important component of any prediction scheme.
+We envisage at least two processes that could contribute to producing a non-zero B_z within sheath regions.
+The first, as already noted, is due to the process of draping.
 As ambient solar wind is swept up, field lines are caught up and dragged through the solar wind by the ejecta.
 A second, and more subtle effect, however, concerns the effects of the shock itself.
 It is well known, based on the Rankine-Hugoniot (RH) relations, that the magnetic field changes direction across a shock (e.g. Priest, 1982).
 Specifically, the magnitude of the tangential (relative to the shock normal) component is not conserved.
 Across a fast-mode shock this translates into a compression, with the resulting effect that the magnetic field vector is deflected away from the shock normal.
 Thus, with prior knowledge of the likely properties of the shock as it passes Earth, the amplification of the tangential component can be estimated and converted into a B_z component (Horbury, Personal Communication, 2014).
 In principle, this effect should already be directly included within global cone-model simulations such as Enlil.
 However, this information can also be derived independently from Heliospheric Imager observations when available, which will provide estimates of the shock/sheath orientation and strength, coupled with more reliable estimates of the modeled ambient solar wind at Earth.
 Moreover, global MHD models of CME ejecta themselves are not capable of reproducing the small-scale (but large amplitude) fluctuations produced by waves and turbulence, opening up the possibility of using the RH approach to estimate the amplification of this contribution to B_z .
-In the proposed investigation, we would use various combinations of these inputs, as well as other heuristic approaches to estimate the characteristics of CME-sheath regions (e.g. Russell & Mulligan, 2002), testing the predictions with a large sample of previously identified CME-driven shocks (e.g. Pulupa et al., 2010).